ibm-cloud-docs/FileStorage/faqs.md

 {: faq}
 {: #inodes}

 Typically, when volumes are provisioned, they are allotted the maximum inode count for the size that you ordered.
-Maximum inode count does not automatically grow as the volume grows.
-Adjustments must be done manually.
-To increase inodes after you expanded a volume, submit a [support case](https://cloud.ibm.com/unifiedsupport/cases/add){: external}.
+Maximum inode count grows automatically as the volume grows.
+If the inodes counts does not increase after you expanded a volume, submit a [support case](https://cloud.ibm.com/unifiedsupport/cases/add){: external}.

 ## I am unable to upgrade storage.
 What can affect the ability to upgrade or expand storage?
 {: faq}